 Furthermore, Andorran remuneration policy provisions are in line with the remuneration principles set out in CRD IV and the European Banking Authority guidelines on sound remuneration.
-Financial entities shall set the appropriate ratios between the fixed and variable components of the total remuneration, whereby the following principles shall apply: (i) the variable component shall not exceed 100% of the fixed component of the total remuneration for each individual; and (ii) financial entities may allow shareholders or owners or members of the institution to approve a higher maximum level of the ratio between the fixed and variable components of remuneration, provided that the overall level of the variable component does not exceed 200% of the fixed component of the total remuneration for each individual.
+Financial entities shall set the appropriate ratios between the fixed and variable components of the total remuneration, whereby the following principles shall apply: (i) the variable component shall not exceed 100% of the fixed component of the total remuneration for each individual; and (ii) financial entities may allow shareholders or owners or members of the institution to approve a higher maximum level of the ratio between the fixed and variable component does not exceed 200% of the fixed component of the total remuneration for each individual.